-Virgil Earp died of pneumonia in Goldfield, Nevada, October 19, 1905, aged 63 and was buried in Portland, Oregon where a daughter lived.
+Virgil Earp died of pneumonia in Goldfield, Nevada, on October 19, 1905, aged 63 and was buried in Portland, Oregon where a daughter lived.
 He had been married twice. [actually 3 times] Of the flood of reminiscences brought up at the time of his death, much was made public beyond the more notable episode of his Tombstone career.
 He came to Arizona in 1876 in company with his brothers, Wyatt and Morgan and Doc Holliday.
 While Ed Bowers was Sheriff, Prescott was visited by two cowboys from Bradshaw Basin, who enjoyed themselves in true cowboy fashion, shooting up saloons, finally riding out of town firing their pistols.
-They camped at the Brooks Ranch, and sent back word that they would remain in case the sheriff wanted them bad enough.
+They camped at the Brooks Ranch and sent back word that they would remain in case the sheriff wanted them bad enough.
 Bowers organized a posse, of which Virgil Earp was a member.
 In a pitched battle, Earp found one of the cowboys crouched under an oak tree, reloading his gun, and shot him twice, one bullet passing through his heart and the other only about two inches from the first.
 It was remarked when the body was taken away that between the man’s teeth was still a cigarette, he had been smoking when shot.
 The other cowboy also was brought in prostrate, dying two days later.
 Virgil Earp came back to Arizona, to the scene of his old exploits in Yavapai County and engaged in mining in the Hassayampa district.
 In 1900 he was nominated for sheriff but failed to make the race.
 He had seen service in the Civil War in an Indiana regiment of volunteers.

 Holliday died of consumption at Glenwood Springs, Colorado.
 Warren Earp, the youngest brother, a stage driver, in the summer of 1900, met his end at Wilcox, where he was killed by John Boyett in a way that a coroner’s jury considered justifiable.